-Statkraft is currently experiencing that both individuals and organizations are targeting our company and you, our prospective employees, by attempting to commit recruitment fraud.
+Statkraft is experiencing that both individuals and organizations are targeting our company and you, our prospective employees, with recruitment fraud.

 Please note that neither Statkraft nor any of the organizations that recruit on our behalf will ever ask for any payments from applicants at any point in the recruitment process.
 All individuals who are offered employment with Statkraft are always required to go through a formal recruitment process.

 During our recruitment process you will always meet in person with a Statkraft representative for an interview before any formal offer is made.

 Also note that if you were to receive any emails from someone claiming to be a Statkraft employee, the address would always end with @statkraft.com or relevant country domain.